yetulaxman/containers-workflows/_hands-on/day4/snakemake-singularity.md

 snakemake --profile
 ```

-##  Run snakemake workflow with local singularity container
+##  Run snakemake workflow with  singularity container
-One can run build a singularity container (--with fakeroot) option CSC supercomputer and use that image to run snakem ake workflow on the top of snakemake file as below:
+One can run build a singularity container (--with fakeroot) option CSC supercomputer and use that image to run snakem ake workflow on the top level of snakemake file as below:

 ```
+##### setup singularity #####
+# this container defines the underlying OS for each job when using the workflow
+# e.g., singularity: "docker://ginolhac/snake-rna-seq:0.2"
 singularity: "image/turotial.sif"

 ```